 The collection of “History” is an excellent tool for instructors who work routinely with the same shooters.
 Prior to each new instructing session, an instructor can review previous shooting history and set a plan of action for more specified instruction based upon that individual shooter’s tendencies.

 The real-time movement tracker is perhaps the most advantageous feature of the MantisX, and why it really excels over other options.
 The tracker allows the shooter to see how they are moving during the shooting cycle.
-Sometimes guidance from an instructor is not enough, or may be misinterpreted in some fashion.
+Sometimes guidance from an instructor is not enough or could be misinterpreted in some fashion.
 Showing the shooter their firearm movements allows them to see exactly how and why their input is effecting their shot placement.
 As the student improves it is also a great way to track progress.

 Whether you are a beginner or a seasoned shooter, starting off shooting slowly with well-aimed shots allows the MantisX to provide the most accurate information about shooter movement during the firing sequence.
 From those best-aimed shots, the shooter can learn the most accurate information on their deficiencies.